-Every year, during their spring migration in March and April, huge flocks of sandhill cranes roost here for a few weeks before continuing to their breeding grounds in swamps and lakes further north.
-The cranes used to roost in many prairie rivers, but today most of these rivers are regulated by dams, causing most of the sandbars, on which the birds roost, to be either submerged or covered in dense vegetation, such as willows, because the sandbars are no longer inundated by spring flooding.
+In former days, the cranes would roost in many prairie rivers, but the majority of these rivers are today regulated by dams, causing most of the sandbars, on which the birds roost, to be either submerged, or covered in dense vegetation, such as willows, because the sandbars are no longer inundated by spring flooding.
 Along the Platte River, much work is done to clear these thickets, causing about 80% of the world population of sandhill cranes to roost here.

-Under these circumstances, marauding sandhill cranes do make a difference, and the beautiful birds have become a threat to Siberian breeding waders.
+Under these circumstances, marauding sandhill cranes really make a difference, and the beautiful birds have become a threat to Siberian breeding waders.